 In Plain Sight has been seen as a dark comedy, blurring the lines between the dangerous side of the witness protection program and the comedic relationships between Mary, her partner Marshall (Fred Weller) and her family, but there is some dispute about, well, what's funny.

-• Departing show runner Maples on tone and humor: "From the beginning there has been a push-and-pull between myself and the network as to 'What is the tone of the show going to be?'
+• Departing show runner Maples on tone and humor: "From the beginning there has been a push and pull between myself and the network as to what is the tone of the show going to be.
 I don't think my idea of how this show is best served is in keeping with their brand of television.
 I think we have always been a much darker and purely dramatic show than they have had their best success with, and what they're most comfortable with, and how they define their brand."

-• Network executive Wachtel on tone and humor: "Yes, we always loved the sense of humor that the show has, [but it's] the difference between allowing it to be light and not wanting it to go too dark.
-David would often like to go places in the storytelling that were very tragic and unresolved and into kind of gray and murky areas, [to] which we did say we didn't want to go there.
+• Network executive Wachtel on season three and beyond: "Yes, we always loved the sense of humor that the show has, [but it's] the difference between allowing it to be light and not wanting it to go too dark.
+David would often like to go places in the storytelling that were very tragic and unresolved and into kind of gray and murky areas, which we did say we didn't want to go there.
 In this case, David would want to end stories with a real downbeat cast moment.
 We would say, it's not necessarily a fairy tale, but we don't need to have everybody broken and bloody, crying on the floor.
 It was an ongoing conversation, but not the real issue."

 This Is the End, My Friend

 Finally, when it comes to the parting of the ways, both Maples and Wachtel agree it is very bittersweet.